 Our monuments, museums, and reminders of major events in our history are important and should be cared for.
 That is not a political statement it is an understanding that those who do not learn history are doomed to repeat it.

 New Orleans, after all, is a port and a major part of its rich culture comes from the sea.
-I have booked at Oak Alley Plantation Tour that includes a full airboat tour as well.
-Airboats are loud, so I imagine this will be a stop and go kind of tour, so you can hear the guide at all when on the airboat.
+I have booked an Oak Alley Plantation Tour that includes a full airboat tour as well.
+Airboats are loud, so I imagine this will be a stop-and-go kind of tour, so you can hear the guide at when on the airboat.